panterch/project_zero/README.md

 ## Rails project to kickstart development

-Comes capified and tested with:
+Comes with:

  * Rails 3
  * Haml
+ * inherited_resources
+ * exception_notifier
  * Rspec, Factory Girl, Steak and Spork
- * inherited_resources

 ## How to hit the ground running